 Posted on June 27 2018

-This tutorial contains everything you need to know about creating your own custom wooden pin designs using Adobe Illustrator.
+This tutorial contains everything you need to know about creating your own custom acrylic pin designs using Adobe Illustrator.

 1. Download our templates

 To start submitting your pin designs you'll need to download our design templates.
 Templates are available in 6 different sizes ranging from 15mm to 40mm.

 Download our Illustrator templates >> here << and open your chosen size.